I have been growing organic vegetables over three and a half decades, in five different gardens on a range of soils, with an organic, no dig approach.

 Since 2006 I have distilled my experience into a number of books on vegetable growing and have written articles for many gardening publications, including Gardeners World, Kitchen Garden, Country Smallholding, Permaculture, Grow Your Own, The Daily Telegraph, NVS, Optimum Nutrition and the RHS.

 With Steph, I run day and weekend courses from Homeacres, and I travel around the country and abroad giving seminars and advice on the methods I have elaborated.
+Another way I share information is through videos on the Charles Dowding You Tube channel, many topics are covered, filmed and edited by my son Edward.

 I grew up on the family’s dairy farm in Shepton Montague, Somerset with no interest in cows, and was encouraged by my parents to look elsewhere for a career.
 Yet after graduating from Cambridge University with a geography degree in 1980, I felt a pull back to the land.